 Startling comparisons can be made between America and the Roman Empire.
 For instance, just as Rome lost control of its borders, many rightly charge today that America has lost control of its borders as millions of immigrants have entered America illegally.

 Rome could not maintain the expense of a military force sufficient to defend itself everywhere at once.
 Similarly, America has closed or consolidated strategic military bases.
 Like Rome, our foreign wars continue to dissipate our national budget.
 News reports have been made in recent years questioning America’s ability to endure the cost of fighting a war on two or more fronts.
-Like the ancient Roman superpower, modern day superpower America was recently unable to maintain its fleet of ships or to make repairs to military equipment due to forced cuts to the military’s budget.
+Like the ancient Roman superpower, modern-day superpower America has been at times unable to maintain its fleet of ships or to make repairs to military equipment due to forced cuts to the military’s budget.

-Other reasons given for the decline and fall of the Roman Empire include: trade deficits, economic stagnation, degrading infrastructure, governmental usurpation of powers and declining liberty, increasing moral relativism, self-absorption and overindulgence.
-This sounds all too familiar to today.
+Other reasons given for the decline and fall of the Roman Empire include trade deficits, economic stagnation, degrading infrastructure, governmental usurpation of powers and declining liberty, increasing moral relativism, self-absorption, and overindulgence.
+This sounds all too familiar today.

 Ariel Durant, wife of historian and philosopher Will Durant, observed, “A great civilization is not conquered from without until it has destroyed itself from within.”
 The Roman Empire destroyed itself and fell.
 Will America, on the path to destruction, also fall?